 - Additional treatment with oral antibiotics and oral steroids.

 Can isotretinoin be used again if acne recurs?

-At least fifty per cent of patients with acne have a long lasting response after a single adequate course of isotretinoin.
+At least fifty per cent of patients with acne have a long-lasting response after a single adequate course of isotretinoin.
 In others, acne may recur a few months to a few years after the medication has been discontinued.
-Relapse is more common in females than in males, and in patients >25 years of age.
-These patients may receive one or more further courses of isotretinoin.
+Relapse is more common in females than in males, and in patients > 25 years of age.
+These patients may receive further courses of isotretinoin.